papajessie/swcpy/docs/bugs.md

     * _computed damage_: The computed damage drops with level 11 because the shot delay is 300 ms instead of 200 ms (so the fire rate drops).
   * **Bug confirmed:** not yet
   * **Bug confirmation process:** to be done

+The displayed damage was fixed in release 2007.
+So only the computed damage at level 11 has to be assessed and fixed (if found to be true).

 ### Enhanced AT-AP Walker (and possibly other units with splash damage) vs shields